Chao-Xi/jxazurebook/docs/az104/2az_gc.md

 ![Alt Image Text](../images/az104_2_31.png "Body image")

-Maybe we want to look at our costs on a DailyCosts basis to see how much we're spending on a daily basis inside of Azure so that we can identify a specific point in which our costs have gone up or down to understand what was taking place at that time.
+Maybe we want to look at our **costs on a DailyCosts basis to see how much we're spending on a daily basis** inside of Azure so that we can identify a specific point in which our costs have gone up or down to understand what was taking place at that time.

 ![Alt Image Text](../images/az104_2_32.png "Body image")

-We also see we have other views that allow us to break out our costs into services, for example, Azure Bastion, Application Gateway, Storage, Virtual Machines.
-We can break out our cost into location, resource group name.
+We also see we have other views that **allow us to break out our costs into services, for example, Azure Bastion, Application Gateway, Storage, Virtual Machines**.
+We can break out our cost into <mark>location, resource group name</mark>.

 * For example, Compute, Networking, Storage.
 And we can build out a quote by selecting specific workloads.
 * Then maybe we're going to need a networking resource, such as a virtual network, to have this VM running inside of that.
-* VPN gateway to connect that virtual network into our on-premise environment.
+VPN gateway to connect that virtual network into our on-premise environment.

 ### Key Takeaways

-* Pricing Calculator： Estimate workload costs for prospective workloads
+* <mark>Pricing Calculator： Estimate workload costs for prospective workloads</mark>
-* TCO Calculator： Compare costs to determine cost savings between on-premises and TCO cloud solutions
+* <mark>TCO Calculator： Compare costs to determine cost savings between on-premises and TCO cloud solutions</mark>
-* **Cost Management： Analyze costs, apply filtering, and create budgets**
+* <mark>**Cost Management： Analyze costs, apply filtering, and create budgets**</mark>

 ## 7 Building a Cloud Governance Strategy